What You Can Do

 The odds of saving a tooth are highest in young children, but adult teeth can be saved as well.
 Only permanent teeth should be re-implanted.

-It is important to get to the dentist as quickly as possible after a tooth has been knocked out.
+It is important to your child’s dentist as quickly as possible after a tooth has been knocked out.
 It is also important to avoid damaging the tooth even more.

 Follow these suggestions to improve the chances of saving your tooth: